kodekameratene/impuls-app-flutter/README.md

 ### Views

-This is where we add our, you gessed it, *Views*.
+This is where we add our, you guessed it, *Views*.
 A View is a combination of multiple *Widgets*.

 A View needs to be shown inside a Page since it lacks the scaffolding that is needed for making it a page.